RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 API First, then work on expanding who can use APIs.

-- IE start with APIs that are for developers / techs - eg edit tempate via api rather than S3 bucket - directly
+- IE start with APIs that are for developers / techs - eg edit template via api rather than S3 bucket - directly
 - Then allow wider CM teams to use the API
 - Then create a web app for that API
 - Then start on allowing customers to use the web app to self service